SirDancealot/Blue-Prince-Notes/Misc info/Memos.md

 - [[The Pool]]: There is only one location in the estate where every room in the drafting pool can be drafted
 - [[Attic]]: [[Simon H Sinclair]] was born three years after [[Herbert S Sinclair|HSS]]
 - [[Classroom|Grade 1]]: Flag colors: [[Nuance]]=green, [[Verra Shores]]=Pink, [[Corarica]]=Orange
+- [[Aquarium]]: This tank contains a red herring (probably that 1 of the 3 spots shown has no hidden archive key)

 Sanctum key was in black moon